A Texas border county backed Democrats for generations. Trump won it decisively

 He broke the family tradition this year and voted for Donald Trump because he doesn’t trust the Democratic Party’s economic policies.

 The South Texas region — stretching from San Antonio to the Rio Grande Valley — has long been a Democratic stronghold.
-A slide toward Trump in 2020 rattled Democrats in the predominately Hispanic region, where for decades Republicans had often seldom bothered to even field candidates in local races.
-But few Democrats expected the dramatic realignment that happened Tuesday, when Trump entirely flipped several counties along the border, including Hidalgo and Cameron counties, the two most populous in the Rio Grande Valley.
+A slide toward Trump in 2020 rattled Democrats in the predominately Hispanic area, where for decades Republicans seldom bothered to field candidates in local races.
+However, few Democrats expected the dramatic realignment that happened Tuesday, when Trump flipped several counties along the border including Hidalgo and Cameron, the two most populous counties in the Rio Grande Valley.

-In Starr County, where Bazán lives, voters just backed a Republican presidential candidate for the first time in a century.
-The predominantly Hispanic and working-class rural county, where the median household income of $36,000 is one of the lowest in the nation, gave Trump a 16 percentage-point victory margin over Vice President Kamala Harris.
+In Starr County, where Bazán lives, voters backed a Republican presidential candidate for the first time in a century.
+The predominantly Hispanic and working-class rural county, with a median household income of $36,000 that’s one of the lowest in the nation, gave Trump a 16 percentage-point victory margin over Vice President Kamala Harris.
+Roughly 2 million residents live at Texas’ southernmost point, among vast tracts of farmland and many state and federal agents patrolling the border.

-Trump’s victory revealed working-class voters across the country shifting toward Republicans, including those on the Texas border, where many Democrats have long argued that Trump’s promised crackdowns on immigration would turn off voters.
+Trump’s victories in the Rio Grande Valley starkly showed how working-class voters nationwide are shifting toward Republicans.
+That includes voters on the Texas border, where many Democrats long argued that Trump’s promised crackdowns on immigration would turn off voters.

 “I was always a lifelong Democrat, but I decided to change to Republican with the political landscape that it is now,” said Luis Meza, a 32-year-old Starr County voter.
 “I felt that going Republican was the better choice, especially with the issues of immigration and everything like that that’s going on.”

-Meza said that he was initially against Trump but noticed too few changes under Biden to justify voting for Harris.
+Meza said that he was against Trump at first, but noticed too few changes under President Joe Biden to justify voting for Harris.

 A similar scenario played out in the state’s three most competitive races in nearby counties.
-Republican Rep. Monica De La Cruz claimed a decisive victory in the 15th Congressional District and in the two other races seasoned Democratic incumbents barely held on to their seats.
+Republican Rep. Monica De La Cruz claimed a decisive victory in the 15th Congressional District.
+In the two other races, seasoned Democratic incumbents barely held on to their seats.

-Democratic Rep. Henry Cuellar narrowly escaped defeat against a political newcomer in the most competitive race of his two-decade long career.
-Cuellar, whose district includes Rio Grande City, was indicted this year on bribery charges for allegedly accepting $600,000 from a foreign company.
+Democratic Rep. Henry Cuellar narrowly escaped defeat against a political newcomer in the most competitive race of his two-decade career.
+Cuellar, whose district includes Rio Grande City, was indicted this year on bribery and other charges for allegedly accepting $600,000 from companies in Mexico and Azerbaijan.
 His support for abortion restrictions makes him one of the most conservative Democrats in the House.

-Democratic Rep. Vincente Gonzalez also narrowly escaped defeat by an opponent he comfortably beat two years ago.
+Democratic Rep. Vicente Gonzalez also narrowly escaped defeat by an opponent he comfortably beat two years ago.

 Nationally, Black and Latino voters appeared slightly less likely to support Harris than they were to back Biden four years ago, according to AP VoteCast data.
 More than half of Hispanic voters supported Harris, but that was down slightly from the roughly 6 in 10 who backed Biden in 2020.
 Trump’s support among those groups appeared to rise slightly compared to 2020.

-In McAllen, Texas, Jose Luis Borrego said that inflation and the promise of tougher border restrictions led him to vote for a Republican presidential candidate for the first time.
+In McAllen, Texas, Jose Luis Borrego said that inflation and the promise of tougher border restrictions made him vote for a Republican presidential candidate for the first time.

 “I wanted to see change and that’s why I did vote for Trump.
 I did vote red.
 I would not call myself a Republican” Borrego, 30, said.
 He said that he voted for Hillary Clinton and Independent Sen. Bernie Sanders in prior elections.

-Note: This story has been amended to correct the spelling of Democratic Rep. Vicente Gonzalez’s first name.